 This health-focused restaurant incorporates local acorns into multiple dishes, including acorn jelly salad, acorn pancake, and acorn soup with noodles.

-This Korean BBQ restaurant in Queens, New York, serves sides of acorn jelly.
+This Korean BBQ restaurant in Flushing serves sides of acorn jelly.